Alien: Earth guide – release date, cast plot, and more

 Where can I watch Alien: Earth?

-You can now watch Alien: Earth on Hulu if you are in the US and on Star via Disney Plus if you're not.
-For UK readers, it seems like Disney Plus will be your go-to.
+You can now watch the entire first season of Alien: Earth on Hulu if you are in the US, and on Star via Disney Plus in the UK

-Keep your eyes on this guide as we update you on the latest streaming news.
-While we wait, you can also check out our list of the best movies on Disney Plus to watch right now!
+While you wait for a potential season 2, you can check out our list of the best movies on Disney Plus to watch right now!

-For more outer-world fun, check out our lists of the best sci-fi movies on Netflix and the best Alien movies ever made.
+For more, check out our guide to the Alien: Earth ending explained and the best Alien movies ever made.

 After reviewing films throughout University and being a cosy game expert for years, I realised that entertainment journalism was my true calling in 2019.
 Since then, I've started multiple new farms on Stardew Valley and have written for several publications such as The Upcoming, PCGamesN, and Wargamer.
 I was the resident Guides Editor and horror lover for The Digital Fix before joining the GamesRadar+ team in 2024.
 As the Managing Editor for Evergreens, I'll be making sure that all the best lists you read on GamesRadar+ are the most helpful and fun pages on the internet!